Protect Your Practice from Common Examples of Medicare Fraud

 - Upcoding Fraud: Comparable to billing for services not performed, this is when a medical provider bills for unnecessary services.
 In this instance, an insurance company exaggerates the severity of their members’ illnesses to draw additional risk adjustment payments to Medicare.
 This can occur through lying about the amount of time a procedure took, who performed the procedure, the equipment involved and other exaggerated services resulting in overbillings to Medicare.

 - Unbundling Fraud: This scam is accomplished by billing for individual performances that should be bundled together.
-This causes the bills to be charged to Medicare at the full costs of the individual performances versus the adjusted bundled cost of the services together.
+This causes the bills to be charged to Medicare at the full cost of the individual performances versus the adjusted bundled cost of the services together.
 The result of unbundling is overpayments from Medicare.

 With Medicare Fraud becoming more prevalent, the best way to reduce risk is by recognizing the three elements of the fraud triangle and creating strong internal controls to mitigate risks.
 The three elements of the fraud triangle are Incentive, Opportunity, and Rationalization.
 Although a deficiency in one element does not create a substantial fraud risk, limiting exposure to each area individually is the safest way to reduce fraud in a medical practice.